Mixing times of a Burnside process Markov chain on set partitions: Preliminaries

 \subsection{Auxiliary Variables}

-The {\em auxiliary variables} Markov chain was introduced by Edwards and Sokal \cite{ES88} as an abstraction of the Swendsen-Wang algorithm \cite{SW87} for sampling from the Ising and Potts models from statistical mechanics.
-Auxiliary variables gives a method for constructing a reversible Markov chain with stationary distribution $\pi$, and is related to several classes of unifying algorithms, which include {\em data augmentation} \cite{TW87} and the {\em hit-and-run} algorithm \cite{AD07}.
-These are non-local chains which are able to make large moves in a single step.
+The {\em auxiliary variables} Markov chain was introduced by Edwards and Sokal \cite{ES88} as an abstraction of the Swendsen-Wang algorithm \cite{SW87}.
+Auxiliary variables gives a method for constructing a reversible Markov chain with stationary distribution $\pi$, and is related to several classes of unifying algorithms, which include {\em data augmentation} \cite{TW87} and {\em hit-and-run} \cite{AD07}.
+These are non-local chains which make large moves in a single step.
 Thus they typically mix much faster than local or diffusive chains.